-Botany- and medicinstudent Andrew Weil continues working, after receiving his Harvard diploma, at the Harvard Botanical Museum as a research associate (ethno pharmacology) for fifteen years.
+Botany- and medicine student Andrew Weil continues working, after receiving his Harvard diploma, at the Harvard Botanical Museum as a research associate (ethnopharmacology) for fifteen years.
 During these years his interest is especially drawn to the medical aspect of psychotropic drugs.
 This results in 1971 in a first book: The Natural Mind, which is about the human drive towards altered states of consciousness.

-Nowadays Weil is known as one of the one of the leading proponents of 'integrative medicine': a combination of mainstream medical treatments and alternative treatments.
-He works at the University of Arizona as director and founder of a integrative medicine program and on the website of his advice organization on this area, Weil Lifestyles LLC, he gives lots of tips on how to live as healthy as possible.
+Nowadays Weil is known as one of the leading proponents of ‘integrative medicine’: a combination of mainstream medical treatments and alternative treatments.
+He works at the University of Arizona as director and founder of an integrative medicine program and on the website of his advice organization in this area, Weil Lifestyles LLC, he gives lots of tips on how to live as healthy as possible.

-Weil receives recognition for his numerous contributions on the field of ethnologic mycology, botany and medicine in 1995 when a psilocybin mushroom is named after him: the Psilocybe weilii.
-Name givers are Dr. Gaston Guzman, Fidel Tapia and mycologist Paul Stamets.
+Weil receives recognition for his numerous contributions to the field of ethnologic mycology, botany and medicine in 1995 when a psilocybin mushroom is named after him: the Psilocybe weilii.
+Name-givers are Dr. Gaston Guzman, Fidel Tapia, and mycologist Paul Stamets.